Osper is one of the most secure card products currently available for under-18s across the pre-paid debit card and banking industry.

 Parents can load up money directly from their Osper App.
 This money will be transferred instantly from parents’ debit cards directly to their children’s Osper Card.
 That money cannot be transferred to any other location.
 Every time money is loaded, we email young people and parents to notify them.

-Parents can also set up an Osper Allowance - this is a regular fixed amount which is loaded on to an Osper card monthly.
+Parents can also set up an Osper Allowance - this is a regular fixed amount which is loaded on to an Osper card monthly or weekly.
 Notification is sent to both parent and child when the amount has been loaded.

 Over time, we will introduce other ways for money to be loaded onto the Osper Card - for example, inviting family members to give money.